alexwoolford/inventory-tracker/README.md

 Investors, for example, use satellite images that show how full oil storage containers are in order to predict prices.
 Economists might look at satellite images of Walmart's parking lots, and compare them to previous years, to predict sales numbers before they're announced at the end of the quarter.

-Sometimes a change in a measure can be a leading indicator for something else.
-Increased social media usage combined with a lack of movement, for example, could be a leading indicator for depression.
+Increased social media usage late at night, for example, is an indicator of depression (see [Predicting Depression via Social Media](http://course.duruofei.com/wp-content/uploads/2015/05/Choudhury_Predicting-Depression-via-Social-Media_ICWSM13.pdf)).

 In supply chain, there's a concept called the 'Bullwhip effect' that shows how information distortion occurs up the supply chain: